CNugteren/NLWeer/README.md

 * Includes weather maps as well as a written weather report
 * Includes weather information from multiple sources
-* Three options for localisation (shown as a red circle): manual lon/lat coordinates, mobile service provider, or GPS
+* Three options for localisation (shown as a customizable marker): manual lon/lat coordinates, mobile service provider, or GPS
 * Includes a precipitation prediction graph on your current location
-* Languages: English and Dutch
+* Languages: English, Dutch, French

 ## How to use NLWeer